-NordVPN only just recently admitted to a security breach which initially began more than a year and a half ago.
-NordVPN claims to have known about the breach for “a few months.”
+In October 2019, NordVPN finally admitted to a security breach which initially began more than a year and a half prior to that admission.
+NordVPN claimed to have known about the breach for “a few months.”
 (Two other VPN services, TorGuard and VikingVPN, may have also been breached at about the same time, but we’ll just focus on the NordVPN situation.)

 As you may recall, as noted in the first article of this series, NordVPN is a service that pays its affiliates quite handsomely for customer referrals, is consequently highly rated by biased VPN review sites and controls a significant portion of the VPN market for individuals.